Abstract Submission Guidelines

 • We recommend making it captivating and intriguing, but also clearly stating your intention.

-The maximum number of words in an abstract is 300, without taking into consideration the following fields: Title, Author, Co-authors, Scientific Coordinators, Affiliation and Keywords.
+The maximum number of words in an abstract is 300, excluding the following fields: Title, Author, Co-authors, Scientific Coordinators, Affiliation, and Keywords.

 Original Study